ChrisChalms/DialogueSystem/README.md

   - logWarning - Logs a warning via the DialogueLogger e.g. ```<logWarning=A warning message from the conversation>```
   - logError - Logs an errer via the DialogueLogger e.g. ```<logError=An error message from the conversation>```
   - changeTheme - Changes the theme of the UI to a theme registered in the theme repo e.g. ```<changeTheme=Dark>```
+  - bgCoversation - Starts a background conversation if found, can have multiple active background conversations e.g. ```<bgConversation=ConversationToStart>```

   #### Complex tags